michael-milette/moodle-filter_filtercodes/README.md

 * {ifeditmode}{/ifeditmode} : Will display the enclosed content only if editing mode is turned on.

 If the condition is not met in the particular context, the specified tag and it's content will be removed.

+Conditionally display content filters (only for Moodle Workplace)

+* {iftenant idnumber|tenantid}{/iftenant} : (ALPHA) Will display the content if a tenant idnumber or tenant id is specified.

 HTML and "lang" tagging